PolyArch/cs259/07-exams.md

 concepts we learned about (rather than focusing on material-cramming) and also to give you practice for making arguments and writing prose.

-### Academic Honesty
-It goes without saying that that even though this is a take-home exam, you may not consult with others about the questions -- it is intended to be an individual test.
-This is an experiment on trust; please follow the rules so that I can continue to have take-home tests in the future.

 ### Practice Exams

 Since this is the first time we are doing this form of test